Levy-Y/bartering-manager/README.md

     vanilla_trades: Define trades for vanilla Minecraft items.
         Item ID: The ID of the vanilla item.
+        min_amount: The minimum number of items to drop.
-        amount: The number of items to drop.
+        max_amount: The maximum number of items to drop.
         chance: The percentage chance of this item being selected during a Piglin barter.

 ###

     oraxen_trades: Define trades for Oraxen items.
         Item ID: The ID of the Oraxen item.
+        min_amount: The minimum number of items to drop.
-        amount: The number of items to drop.
+        max_amount: The maximum number of items to drop.
         chance: The percentage chance of this item being selected during a Piglin barter.

 ###

     mmoitems_trades: Define trades for MMOItems
        - CATEGORY_NAME: Category of the item, ex.: SWORD, ARMOR
+         min_amount: The minimum number of items to drop.
+         max_amount: The maximum number of items to drop.
          item: "ITEM_NAME" name of the item (case sensitive)
          chance: The percentage chance of this item being selected during a Piglin barter.